Aboriginal Art Certificate

 Credits: 3

-The Carving course introduces students to carving in wood and soapstone.
-Basic techniques will be covered as well as tools, supplies and safety concerns related to each medium.
-Additionally, students will study traditional subject matter, current trends in carving and sculpture and historical aspects of the art form.
+The carving course introduces students to carving in wood and soapstone.
+Basic techniques will be covered as well as tools, supplies, and safety concerns related to each medium.
+Additionally, students will study traditional subject matter, current trends in carving, sculpture, and historical aspects of the art form.

 • COMMUNICATIONS & COMPUTER BASICS